hazelcast/hazelcast-reference-manual/src/RollingMemberUpgrades.md

  be possible to perform a rolling upgrade on a cluster running Hazelcast Enterprise 3.8 to Hazelcast Enterprise 3.9 whenever that is released.
  _Rolling upgrades across minor versions is a Hazelcast Enterprise feature, starting with version 3.8_.

-The compatibility guarantees described above are given in the context of rolling member upgrades; it is never advisable to run a cluster with members running on different patch or minor versions for prolonged periods of time.
+The compatibility guarantees described above are given in the context of rolling member upgrades and only apply to GA (general availability) releases.
+It is never advisable to run a cluster with members running on different patch or minor versions for prolonged periods of time.